Watch: Survivors of Enchanter plucked from sea by rescuers

 New video footage shows the harrowing moments five survivors of the fishing charter vessel Enchanter were rescued in the pitch black of night.

-Northern Rescue Helicopter rescuers can be seen climbing onto the deck of the vessel, that barely breaches the surface, to assist the five men.
+Northern Rescue Helicopter rescuers can be seen climbing on to the deck of the vessel, that barely breaches the surface, to assist the five men.

 The video shows a helicopter crewman lowered into the water with lifesaving equipment, as one man leaps into the water off the wreckage and goes to him.